 Ana avoids problems.
 She thinks that any problem that her staff creates reflects her ability as a supervisor.
 Problems stressed her out.

 Successful supervisors are effective problem solvers.
+Problem solving is an essential supervisor skill.
 And you can learn to solve problems systematically.

 1. Define the problem.
 Is there really a problem?
 Determine exactly what it is.